Ranger Uranium Mine: Water management

-Water management is a critical component of ERA's business, and between 2009 and 2012, ERA completed water management projects for a total cost of $82 million.
+Water management is a critical component of ERA's business, and between 2009 and 2012, it completed water management projects for a total cost of $82 million.
 This included surface water interception trenches around stockpiles to protect local waterways, installation of continuous real-time monitoring stations, and additional ground water bores to augment the extensive ground water monitoring programme.

 In addition, ERA completed a 2.3-metre life of the Tailings Storage Facility, constructed a new pond water retention pond to store up to one gigalitre of pond water, and installed contingency water pumping system between the Tailings Storage Facility and Pit 3.

-From 2012 to 2014, ERA expects to expend a total of $316 million in various water management projects including the $220 million Brine Concentrator Project.
+From 2012 to 2014, ERA expected to expend a total of $316 million in various water management projects including the $220 million Brine Concentrator Project.
 Brine Concentrators use thermal energy to evaporate water, which is subsequently condensed and discharged as clean distilled water.

-Assembly of the components began in November 2012 and the Brine Concentrator is expected to be commissioned and fully operational in Q3 2013.
-The Brine Concentrator has the capacity to produce 1.83 gigalitres of clean water per year through the treatment of process water.
+The Brine Concentrator had the capacity to produce 1.83 gigalitres of clean water per year through the treatment of process water.
 Hatch was appointed EPCM contractor for the Brine Concentrator project.
 It was successfully commissioned in November 2013 with a budget of AUD $220 Million dollars.

-In 2012, ERA and the Mirarr Traditional Owners represented by the Gundjeihmi Aboriginal Corporation (GAC), conducted a jointly facilitated independent expert review of the quality of surface water around the Ranger Project Area.
+In 2012, ERA and the Mirarr traditional owners represented by the Gundjeihmi Aboriginal Corporation (GAC), conducted a jointly facilitated independent expert review of the quality of surface water around the Ranger Project Area.
 The Independent Surface Water Working Group consisted of representatives from ERA, GAC, the Supervising Scientists Division and the Northern Land Council.

 Over a six-month period, the working group examined the impacts, monitoring and reporting of surface water flowing from the Ranger mine.

-The working group agreed in findings released in March 2013 that the current surface water management and regulatory systems in place at the Ranger mine are of a very high standard.
+The working group agreed in findings released in March 2013 that the surface water management and regulatory systems in place at the Ranger mine were of a very high standard.

-Going forward, the Group has agreed upon an action plan to ensure that surface water management systems at Ranger remain best leading practice.
+Going forward, the Group agreed an action plan to ensure that surface water management systems at Ranger remained "best leading practice".